KhalidEltaweel/OlistStore_E-Commerce/README.md

 # Data Analysis Using Python

-You can find python notebook at the following like:
+You can find python notebook at the following link:
 [Python EDA](https://github.com/KhalidEltaweel/OlistStore_E-Commerce/blob/main/Final/Python/Python%20EDA.ipynb).

 # Results From All Pervious Analysis

 # Recommendations